8 Days in the Galapagos on a Budget: Your Island-Hopping Playbook

 Spent: $72 (ferry + hostel + meals)

-The 6AM ferry to Isabela costs $30 and takes 2.5 hours through open ocean.
-The boat was small, the waves were not.
-I took Dramamine beforehand and still spent the last 30 minutes staring at the horizon with focused determination.
+The 6AM ferry to Isabela costs $30 and takes 2.5 hours across open ocean.
+The boat is small; the waves are not.
+Take Dramamine beforehand, and be ready to spend the last 30 minutes fixed on the horizon with focused determination.

-Isabela immediately felt different — quieter, emptier, more raw.
+Isabela feels different the moment you land — quieter, emptier, more raw.
 Puerto Villamil is a sandy-street village where flamingos stand in the lagoons behind the beach and sea turtles surface in the harbor.

-Evening walk on the beach: a marine iguana the size of a small dog was sitting in the middle of the path.
-I stepped around it.
-It didn't move.
-Not because it was frozen in fear — because it genuinely could not care less.
+Take an evening walk on the beach and you may find a marine iguana the size of a small dog planted in the middle of the path.
+Step around it.
+It won't move — not out of fear, but out of pure, magnificent indifference.

 Day 6: Los Tuneles + Sierra Negra